Inverse Optimal Control from Incomplete Trajectory Observations: Numerical Experiments

-and set $\gamma=100$.
-We implement Algorithm~\ref{algorithm1} by beginning the observation at all time instants except for those near the trajectory terminal which do not provide the sufficient subsequent observation length to satisfy~the~minimal~observation length requirements.
-The results of the algorithm for different noise levels are shown in Fig.~\ref{online}.
+We set the observation starting time $t$ at all time instants except for those near the trajectory end which can not provide sufficient subsequent observation length.
+As an example, we present the experimental results for the case of noise level $\sigma=10^{-2}$ in Fig \ref{robotnoise}.
+Here, the upper panel shows the minimal required observation length $l_{\min}(t)$ automatically found for each observation starting time $t$, and the bottom shows the corresponding weight estimate using the minimal required observation data $\boldsymbol{\xi}_{t:t+l_{\min}(t)}$.

-In Fig. \ref{online}, the upper figures show the recovered weights based on minimal observations starting from varying times, and the bottom figures exhibit the corresponding minimal observation length.
-From the depicted results, our minimal observation IOC algorithm, regardless of observation starting time, generally demonstrates a stable and accurate performance while maintaining a low observation dimension.
-We summarize representative quantities of the plots in Table~\ref{talbe1} to elaborate those advantages.